Oscilllator/quartz/content/Continuous waveforms.md

 ![[Pasted image 20250325214243.png]]

 completely unacceptable.
 Needs to be >10MSa/s, and should be more like 100e6.
+However when I ask ChatGPT to translate the python code into C it goes to 100e6 samples/s, so that's nice.
+I will avoid adding a C library dependency into the python package for the moment, but that's something that can be done in the future.

 ### Overnight test